leafac/leafac.com/prose/playing-the-game-with-plt-redex/terms.md

 Download the [code](playing-the-game-with-plt-redex.zip) and follow along in [DrRacket](https://racket-lang.org).
 </aside>

-At its core, PLT Redex is a tool for manipulating and visualizing terms.
-In our game of Peg Solitaire, terms represent the pegs and the board.<label class="margin-note"><input type="checkbox"><span markdown="1">When working with programming languages, terms represent program fragments, types, machine states, and so forth.</span></label> In general, terms can be various Racket values, including numbers, strings and symbols:
+PLT Redex is a tool for manipulating and visualizing terms.
+In Peg Solitaire, terms represent the pegs and the board.<label class="margin-note"><input type="checkbox"><span markdown="1">In programming languages, terms represent program fragments, types, machine states, and so forth.</span></label> We use the `term` form to construct terms with Racket values including numbers, strings, symbols, and so forth, for example:

 <aside markdown="1">
-PLT Redex includes a testing framework with the `(test-equal e_1 e_2)` form, which we use to indicate that `e_1` evaluates to `e_2`.
+PLT Redex includes a testing framework with the `(test-equal e₁ e₂)` form, which we use to indicate that `e₁` evaluates to `e₂`.
 </aside>

 <div class="code-block" markdown="1">